simplesamlphp/simplesamlphp/docs/simplesamlphp-sp-api.md

 `Parameters`:

 It has a single parameter, which is the ID of the authentication source that should be used.
+This authentication source must exist in `config/authsources.php` and be of type saml:SP.
+Note that authentication methods such as `ldap:Ldap` and `sqlauth` are defined in `config/authsources.php` but those are only to be used by an IdP.
-This authentication source must exist in `config/authsources.php`.
+A normal setup would have your application talking to an SP, that SP talking with an IdP, and that IdP using an authentication method to authenticate the user.

 `Example`: